kjartanm/easy-peasy-ebook/README.md

 The prototype has been implemented technically using @Mavo (https://mavo.io) and CSS Grid Layout (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), and the prototype aesthetics are a result of wiredjs (https://wiredjs.com/) and Architects Daughter (https://fonts.google.com/specimen/Architects+Daughter).
 The editor uses Markdown (https://en.wikipedia.org/wiki/Markdown).
 Puppeteer (https://pptr.dev/) is used for generating a pdf and epubcheck (https://www.npmjs.com/package/epubcheck) is used for testing.
 Epub basics can be found at https://github.com/bmaupin/epub-samples.

+The tool is demoed on https://kjartanm.github.io/easy-peasy-ebook/

+Caveats:
+- It most likely does not work on IE 11, and is not designed for small screens.
+- Since this is a prototype, I haven't really tried to optimize code.
-At the moment there is no styling of the resulting epub or pdf.
+- At the moment there is no styling of the resulting epub or pdf.
 For epub Blitz (https://friendsofepub.github.io/Blitz/) could be something.
 And for pdf, maybe paged.js could be of help? (https://www.pagedmedia.org/)

-The tool is demoed on https://kjartanm.github.io/easy-peasy-ebook/

-- It most likely does not work on IE 11, and is not designed for small screens.
-- You can use Export to look at the structure.

 ## Install